rgoldbe4/IGPrison/README.md

 2) Submit any usable data to the remote database to be analyzed

 ## Project Future Plans
-1) Identify any outdated `SQLQuery` usage and transition it Hibernate (https://hibernate.org/)
+1) Identify any outdated `SQLQuery` usage and transition it to Hibernate (https://hibernate.org/) completely
 2) Normalize a few tables within the database to properly reflect ERM expectations from Hibernate
 3) Convert project to Maven with working builds
 4) Update Issues table with remaining issues from old project